cubicdaiya/nginx-build/README.md

 --add-module=../nginx/ngx_small_light,../nginx/ngx_dynamic_upstream
 ```

 The values of `--add-module` of `nginx-build` must be separated by ','.
+This feature is introduced in `v0.4.0`.

+#### Limitations

-And there are the another limitations below.
+And there are the limitations for the direct configuration below.

  * `--with-pcre`(force PCRE library usage) is not allowed
+  * `--with-pcre=DIR`(set path to PCRE library sources) is allowed
  * `--with-libatomic`(force libatomic_ops library usage) is not allowed
+ * `--with-libatomic=DIR`(set path to libatomic_ops library sources) is allowed

+The limitations above are attributed by the flag package of Go. (multiple and different types from each other are not allowed)

 ### Embedding ZLIB statically